 Pay for Delete Letter

-A pay for delete letter is a negotiation tool that’s typically used to remove open collection accounts from your credit report.
-With a pay for delete letter, you are essentially asking a creditor to agree to remove negative information from your credit report once the debt is paid in full or settled for an agreed upon amount.
+A pay for delete letter is a negotiation tool that you use to remove open collection accounts from your credit report.
+With a pay for delete letter, you are essentially asking a creditor to agree to remove negative information from your credit report once you pay the debt in full or settled for an agreed upon amount.

 If you offer the full amount of the outstanding debt, they are likely to be more receptive to working with you.
 If what you’re offering is less than what they paid the original creditor, they are probably going to be less likely to cooperate with you.